Vernazza, Cinque Terre, Italy. fokke baarssen/Shutterstock

 Vernazza

-Vibes: The busiest village, Vernazza was the most important in the past – though it's crowded, head up the steep staircases to quiet medieval alleyways – as twisty and atmospheric as the caruggi of regional capital Genoa.
+Vibes: The busiest village, Vernazza was historically the most important of Cinque Terre.
+And though today it’s crowded indeed, a walk up the steep staircases leads to atmospheric and wonderfully quiet medieval alleyways that are as twisty and atmospheric as the caruggi (narrow streets) of regional capital Genoa.

 See: Wander round the small harbor and step into the atmospheric 13th-century church of Santa Margherita d’Antiochia.

-Eat: Top breakfast spot Il Pirata delle Cinque Terre has Sicilian granita and pastries in the morning, as well as excellent lunch and dinner.
+Eat: Top breakfast spot Il Pirata delle Cinque Terre has Sicilian granita (flavored crushed ice) and pastries in the morning, as well as excellent lunch and dinner later on in the day.
 Grab a snack or pasta box at Pippo a Vernazza and wash it down with a wine tasting at nearby Cantina Cheo.
-Ristorante La Torre has spectacular views of the sea (though it's a hike to get there).
+Ristorante La Torre has spectacular views of the sea (though it’s a hike to get there).

 Monterosso al Mare

-Vibes: With its long, sandy beach, this – usually known as plain "Monterosso" – is the largest village and the one that most resembles a regular beach resort.
+Vibes: With its long, sandy beach, this is Cinque Terre’s largest village (usually known as just Monterosso) and the one that most resembles a regular beach resort.

-See: Wander through the warren of the old town and head up to the humbug-striped Convento dei Cappuccini to see a Crucifixion by Van Dyck.
+See: Wander through the warren of the old town and head up to the humbug-striped Convento dei Cappuccini to see a painting called Crucifixion, attributed to Van Dyck.

-Eat: Start the day with pastries from Pasticceria Laura; to go all out, try the torta monterossina, stuffed with jam and chocolate.
-You could spend a whole day at Buranco – an agriturismo, vineyard and restaurant just outside the center.
-Take a bottle for a wander round the vineyard, then settle down to a superb home-cooked lunch.
+Eat: Start the day with pastries from Pasticceria Laura (to go all out, try the torta monterossina, stuffed with jam and chocolate).
+You could spend a whole day at Buranco, an agriturismo (farm stay), vineyard and restaurant just outside the center.
+Take a bottle for a wander around the vineyard, then settle down to a superb home-cooked lunch.
 Local legend Miky Ristorante has been a must-visit since 1980.

 Stay: Friendly Hotel Marina is near Buranco, just outside the historic center of the village.